bazurbat/jagen/README.md

 Completions defined for `jagen` command will work only when environment is sourced from build root.
 Freeform target patterns such as `::host` or `:install:` are not currently completed.

+## Build system internals

+The build system is generated from a set of rules represented by dictionaries (key-value pairs) which are found in "rules.lua" files across "layer" directories.
+Each rule defines some piece of information about a "package", like build stages, location of source directory and so on.
+Rules with the same names are merged across layers and the final result is used in generation.
+Dependency information and build command goes into `build.ninja` file in the `build` directory, additional package specific environment goes into "include script" in the `include` directory.
+All code dealing with include script generation is in `src/Script.lua` file which can be used as a reference.

+Build stages are handled by `jagen-pkg` which includes `lib/pkg.sh` which contains definitions of default stages and some utility functions for usage in user defined build scripts.
+It is the actual "engine" of the build system.

+Layers, build type and directory locations are set in 'config.sh' which is generated during project initialization.
+It is also included indirectly in every build command.